MKTG 4020 CONSUMER BEHAVIOR SYLLABUS

 What’s being evaluated?

-You’ll be 1) critiquing one baseline ad for a brand, 2) creating a customer journey map of that brand, and then 3/4) developing two “print” (or other type of digital, non-video, if you will) touchpoints.
-Your initial critique will serve as baseline response to consumers’ behaviors, your consumer journey map will employ some consumer research, while your touchpoint creations (usually “print” ads) will reflect ideas learned from the broad course units (psychological/cultural influences).
+You’ll be 1) critiquing one baseline ad for a brand, 2) creating a customer journey map of that brand, and then 3) developing a “print” (or other type of digital, non-video, if you will) touchpoint.
+Your initial critique will serve as baseline response to customers’ behaviors, your customer journey map will employ some consumer research, while your touchpoint creation (usually “print” ads) will reflect theory concepts learned from the broad course units (psychological/cultural influences).
 Each part shall be accompanied by a brief (~200-300wd) writeup.
-You may wish to use Canva or Adobe Creative Cloud Express to create your touchpoints (see Appendix A for specific details).
-Works are preferred submitted via Blackboard.
-The point of the CX promo project is to assess your understanding and application of the course material to consumers’ behaviors, as presented through the book, readings, and classes, and allow some creativity in representing them.
+You may wish to use Canva or Adobe Creative Cloud Express to create your touchpoints, though you’re not limited to those tools.
+Works are preferred submitted via Canvas.
+The point of the CX project is to assess your understanding and application of the course material to consumers’ behaviors, as presented through the book, readings, and classes, and allow some creativity in representing them.

 Shoebox Collage Project (15%)